pd-projects/hugo-puredata.info/content/objects/file.md

   2nd:
     bang: if file can't be opened, end of the file is reached or a read error occurred. seek <float>: seek output.
-arguments:
-  symbol: "sets the function of [file], possible values: handle, define, mkdir, which, glob, stat, isfile, isdirectory, size, copy, move, delete, split, join, splitext and splitname.
-The default value is 'handle'."
-flags:
-  -q: set quiet verbosity.
-  -v: set loud verbosity.
-  -m: file creation mode (user/group/other permissions) in octal.
 methods:
+- method: open <symbol> r
+  description: explicit Read-mode
+- method: open <symbol> a
+  description: open file for writing (Append mode)
+- method: open <symbol> c
-  open <symbol> r: explicit Read-mode open <symbol> a: open file for writing (Append mode) open <symbol> c: open file for writing (Create (or trunCate) mode)
+  description: open file for writing (Create (or trunCate) mode)
 draft: false
-pdcategory: Misc

 ---
 Short for "file handle"